wanghao14/CVWC2019-pose/README.md

 You can directly download the json files from dir 'data/atrw/pose/annotations'.

 ## Training and Testing
+Please pay attention to modify the parameter of DATASET in cfg file for training or testing.
 #### Train on tiger dataset using pretrained model:

 ```